JRhin/Omnibus/Econometrics/Cross-Sectional Data/Models/Simple Regression Model.md

 ## Zero conditional mean assumption

 **Zero mean assumption**
-If $\beta_{0}$ is defined in the simple regression equation, by simply redefine the intercept, we can always assume that:
+If $\beta_{0}$ is defined in the simple regression equation, by simply redefining the intercept, we can always assume that:
 $$
 \mathbb{E}(u) = 0
 $$
 __Mean independence assumption__
-Assuming $u$ and $x$ to be uncorrelated would not be enough since correlation only measures **linear independence.** We can instead assume that the average value of $u$ doesn't depend on the value of $x$ i.e.:
+Assuming $u$ and $x$ to be uncorrelated would not be enough since correlation only measures **linear independence** (but for the consistency of the OLS estimates we are going to see that ero correlation would be enough!).
+We can instead assume that the average value of $u$ doesn't depend on the value of $x$ i.e.:
 $$
 \mathbb{E}(u|x)=\mathbb{E}(u)
 $$